Master the list loop in AnQiCMS template: A clever trick to identify the first and last items easily

 </div>

-Combine with examples, flexibly use the first and last item judgment
+Combine the example, flexibly use the first and last item judgment

-Understood these two core variables, let's look at some practical application scenarios and feel their practical value.
+After understanding these two core variables, let's look at some practical application scenarios to feel their practical value.

-The article list has an English translation of "We have a list of articles, and we want the title of the first article to be bold, and the background color of the last article to be lightened."
+Assume we have a list of articles, and we want the title of the first article to be bold, and the background color of the last article to be lightened.

 {% archiveList articles with type="list" limit="5" %}